 What kind of probiotic do you have?
 Just look on the ingredient label:

 - A spore (naturally having a shell) bacteria will always start with “Bacillus” followed by the latin name of the strain.

 - If the name starts with anything else, it is either a vegetative (no shell, very fragile) bacteria or possibly a probiotic fungi (more on this later).

 *Spore bacteria can be either soil-based OR gut commensal:

-- Soil-based organisms (S.B.O.) consists of spore bacteria whose natural home is the earth.
+- Soil-based organisms (S.B.O.) consists of bacteria, either vegetative or spore, whose natural home is the earth.
 Dirt is where they find food and reproduce, the end result being increased soil fertility.
 Similar to vegetative strains, however, soil-based organisms do NOT bind to receptor sites or colonize the human gut and, instead, simply pass through the digestive system in a matter of hours.

 - Gut commensal spores only come alive in our gut and are fully able to bind to our receptor sites.
 This enables them to move slowly through our entire intestinal tract, cleaning it up from beginning to end over 3-4 weeks, before ultimately being excreted out.

 If the first word on your probiotic label is Bacillus, but you're not sure if it is a gut commensal or soil-based strain, ask your retailer for help finding the right one or just get it here.